All Episodes

 You know, I always used to think, well, you know, okay, Obama's completely qualified to be president.

-You think to yourself, uh you think to yourself, well, why isn't there anyone around him in the Oval Office who can say, Look, Mr. President, this you you can't do this anymore, you gotta do something else.
+You think to yourself, you think to yourself, why isn't there anyone around him in the Oval Office who can say, look, Mr. President, you can't do this anymore.

 You know who they'd be calling now?

-If only if David Gurgen hadn't made the mistake of handing Scott Brown his election victory by doing that Ted Kennedy seat line in the Massachusetts debate and enabling uh Scott Brown to say it's not Ted Kennedy's seat, it's the people's seat.
+If only, if David Gergen hadn't made the mistake of handing Scott Brown his election victory by doing that Ted Kennedy seat line in the Massachusetts debate and enabling Scott Brown to say it's not Ted Kennedy's seat, it's the people's seat.

-Uh if David Gergen hadn't handed Scott Brown his Senate seat with that line, David Gergen uh would be getting off Air Force One on the White House lawn and going in as uh special counselor to the president to turn things around now.
+If David Gergen hadn't handed Scott Brown his Senate seat with that line, David Gergen would be getting off Air Force One on the White House lawn and going in as special counselor to the president to turn things around now.

-Uh this this presidency, you normally you gotta wait till the midterm elections.
+This presidency, normally you've got to wait till the midterm elections.

 It's happened a year earlier with this guy.

-Mark Stein in for Rush on the uh Rush Limbaugh Show.
+Mark Stein in for Rush on the Rush Limbo Show.

-Uh but he will be back live uh from Las Vegas on Wednesday.
+Rush is in training for the Miss America pageant judging, but he will be back live from Las Vegas on Wednesday.

 Let's go to Patty in Longview, Texas.